 By extending the 2015 commitment, we successfully turned losses into gains in 2016 and repaid the yield to investors, shareholders, employees, and society after organizational improvement and transformation over the past few years.
 We also invested more resources and efforts, hoping to fulfill our corporate social responsibility.

 To show our determination to promote corporate social responsibility (CSR), we officially established the CSR Committee on March 2016.
 Chaired by the vice president of the operational center, the committee is composed of various divisions formed by the heads of related departments to promote CSR within the organization in a more consistent and organized manner.
-The committee also reports to the Board of the Chairman and CEO periodically.
+The committee also reports to the Board of the Chairman periodically.

 In addition to implementing various environmental actions, including energy conservation, power conservation, and water conservation, in all E Ink plants, we spare no effort to support environmental sustainability, support of the government’s policy to promote energy transformation, and encourage industries to use green power with zero or near zero emissions in the production process, in order to reduce the environmental impacts of power consumption.